stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 17.03	(IG1)	Establish and Maintain an Enterprise Process for Reporting Incidents

 The implementation of Safeguard 17.03 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ IR-6(1); and contributes to the defensive mitigation for _Standards_ IR-5, IR-6, and IR-8.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1703---establish-and-maintain-an-enterprise-process-for-reporting-incidents)

 **Assessed Elements:**